riteshcanfly/InteriorAI/README.md

 # Step 4: Activate the conda environment
 conda activate my_env

-# Step 5: Deactivate the conda environment when finished
-conda deactivate

 ```
 ## Preparing the dataset for training
 You need to make two folders: